Security & Compliance for Healthcare Research

 Minimal PII in logs, access control, and retention policies.
 Same product capabilities: audit log, RBAC, no sensitive data in application logs.
 You validate FERPA or equivalent with your compliance or legal team.

-Data privacy, GDPR
+Data privacy, GDPR considerations

 Events & professional services